 Keeping something familiar and cozy against their skin as they haul their plunder of sugary sacks from place to place is a real treat.
 Keep in mind as well that the softer the fabric and lighter the color of the clothes underneath the costume, the more balance they offer to offset the symbolic darkness of this holiday.

-No more boo-hoos to endure if you keep all these fashion Shui Halloween tips in mind!
+-hoos to endure if you keep all these fashion Shui Halloween tips in mind!
+SHUI HEALTH

 I know, I know -- it feels like we were just canning fresh peaches and pouring milk-white cream over fat, luscious summer strawberries.
 And now, here we are, heading into another holiday season ... again.
 I get it, really, I do: While you're packing up the bathing suits and getting out the sweaters, you're making sure the first day of school or the new job -- or the rest of your life -- doesn't fully deplete you.

 Now, just in case the year's ever-turning wheel is making you a little light-headed, dizzy and fatigued, why not absorb some ancient Taoist advice that will help you get your mojo back?